 - Use images responsibly, meaning don't use too many or take up too much space.

 - Create a list of email platforms you absolutely need to support, and keep that list up-to-date.
 Responsive emails are large investments of time.
-A condensed list of supported clients allows for a more efficient use of time and resources.
+A condensed list of supported clients allows for more efficient use of time and resources.
 After all, you can’t support everything.

 3. Increase Social Sharing Through Email – Human Torch